Fraser McKenzie, Independent Chairman

 Fraser’s passion is anything rural.
 Having graduated from Lincoln College with a Bachelor of Commerce and Agriculture majoring in Valuation and Farm Management, backed up with a Bachelor of Commerce from Canterbury, he has been working as a farm accountant since 1986.
-He started with Touche Ross (now Deloitte), then became a partner in a mid-tier firm in Christchurch, before purchasing the business of Perkins Thomas in Oamaru in 2001.
+He is a director of McKenzie & Co.
+Ltd, Oamaru.

 Geoff Keeling, Director

 Geoff and his wife Jan, run a self-contained dairy operation at Duntroon.
 He holds a Bachelor of Commerce in Agriculture from Lincoln University.
 He has previous experience as a farm management consultant and development manager.
 Geoff is chairman of the Kurow-Duntroon Irrigation Company and a former director of the Maerewhenua District Water Resource Company.
 Their farming operation holds shares in both companies and also holds individual irrigation consents from the Waitaki River.
 He is a committee member of the Duntroon District Development Association.
 The Duntroon Wetlands is located on their property, which is a community led initiative to create a wetland and walkway system.
 The Takiroa Rock Art site is also located within the property and they have over 4 kms of the Alps to Ocean cycle trail going through the property as well.